Skrimbo-Jones/D2F/README.md

 Edited To Suit By Skrimbo_Jones

- This Program will copy files from the Pictures, Videos, Documents, and Downloads folders on any windows 10 computer
+ This Program will copy a folder of your choice (Edit the $sourceDirectory variable in code to suit) on any windows 10 computer

- then copy them to the MAXUS drive opened in the Mass Storage App on your Flipper Zero.
+ then copy it to the MAXUS drive opened in the Mass Storage App on your Flipper Zero and delete the evidence.

  NOTE: This could take a long time depending on the files being copied.

+~Skrimbo_Jones